Bweeng: Transportation

 The nearest railway station is Mallow railway station, which is on the Mallow-Tralee and Dublin-Cork railway lines.

+Bweeng is also accessible by the R619 road.

 Facilities

 St. Columba's Roman Catholic Church holds regular masses.
 The village also has one pub, a community centre, playing field and walkway.

 The village is served by the local primary school, Bweeng National School, which was opened in 1953.

 Sport

 Bweeng, along with Dromahane, Lombardstown and Glantane, is represented in Gaelic games by the Kilshannig club.
 The club's headquarters are O'Connell Park in Glantane.
+Bweeng Celtic is the village's association football club.
+They play their home games in Bweeng Community Centre.